Fact checkedFact Checked

 The coffee lemon drink isn’t the only myth surrounding weight loss journeys.
 Some others you might not hear about include:

-• No carbs is the only way to lose weight
+• No carbs are the only way to lose weight

 • Lots of smoothies will help you lose weight